About the Fund

 Eligibility for the Fund

 Whether your business is eligible will depend on where your premises are located and what level of restrictions are in place at any point in time.
-As Argyll and Bute is currently in Protection Level 2 you can apply if your business is listed below:
+See the list of business specifically required by law to modify operations.

 You can apply if:

-- You have a business bank account - this is the account your grant will be paid into if your application is successful
+- You have a business bank account - this is the account your grant will be paid into if your application is successful.
+In exceptional circumstances personal bank accounts can be accepted, for example if you can evidence that you have been unable to set up a business bank account.

 - Your business is registered for non-domestic rates as at 1 November 2020.
 If you pay rates through a landlord rather than directly to a local authority you can still apply but must provide evidence through a copy of the lease agreement